marklogic/flux/docs/import/import-files/json.md

 nav_order: 5
 ---

-NT can import JSON files - both files containing JSON objects and arrays and also files conforming to the [JSON Lines format](https://jsonlines.org/).
+Flux can import JSON files - both files containing JSON objects and arrays and also files conforming to the [JSON Lines format](https://jsonlines.org/).

 ## Table of contents